Sorry Seems to Be the Hardest Word: Personnel

-Commercial performance and certifications
+Commercial performance

 The song was a Top 20 hit, reaching No. 11 in the United Kingdom, No. 6 in the United States and No. 3 in Canada.
 In addition, the song went to No. 1 on the US and Canadian Adult Contemporary charts.
-In the US, it was certified Gold on 25 January 1977 by the RIAA.
+In the US, it was certified gold on 25 January 1977 by the Recording Industry Association of America (RIAA).